 - University email distribution systems

-Students, faculty and staff may enter or update contact information online:
+Students and employees can enter or update contact information online:

 Parents, visitors, contractors and others can opt-in to receive Baylor Alert (text messages) using one of following options: